agoncal/baking-microservice-pie/setup/docs/router/router.md

 ### Adding Manual entries to Hosts file
 * This operation can only be done in the CLI console.
 * Useful to register multiple hostnames to the same IP.
-For instance a `docker-repo` host running in your computer to provision the docker images to run in the PI's.
+For instance a `docker-registry` host running in your local box to provision the Docker Images to run in the PI's.

 ```
 ssh ubnt@10.99.99.1